Cyberlindnera: Toxicity

 The antagonistic nature of Cyberlindnera species towards other microorganisms is taken advantage of to help fight infections and pathogens.
-Some of the killer toxins produced by members of this genus complicate alcoholic brewing but are useful in treating the candidiasis ofCandida albicans.
+Some of the killer toxins produced by members of this genus complicate alcoholic brewing but are useful in treating the candidiasis of Candida albicans.
 The ascomycete yeasts are immune to many poisons and lethal towards other strains of fungi, with the strength of their toxins growing in proportion to how naturally they were grown.
 Killer toxin WmKT hinders and has the ability to defeat P. carinii, C. albicans and M. tuberculosis in humans.
 Biochemical characterization of this toxin is underdeveloped due to having little to no information covering its mode of action, but it has been proposed as a therapy for insidious infectious diseases. β-Glucans reside on the cell surface of most WmKT-sensitive pathogens and in yeast cell walls, which could partially explain why WmKT reduces mycobacterial virulence.